John Jameson (character): Fictional character biography

 During the Civil War storyline, Jameson helped Captain America while the latter was in hiding.
 He was assisting She-Hulk in locating and signing up unregistered superheroes.
 Jameson had also been registered as the Man-Wolf under the Superhuman Registration Act.
-During this time, the villain Stegron the Dinosaur Man temporarily transformed him into the Man-Wolf again, as a side-effect of a mad scheme to devolve the entire population of New York City.
+During this time, the villain Stegron temporarily transformed him into the Man-Wolf again, as a side-effect of a mad scheme to devolve the entire population of New York City.
 He attacked Mary Jane Watson and May Parker in Avengers Tower, but was subdued by Tony Stark's Guardsmen before he could harm them.
 Reed Richards subsequently cured him of this form.

 Jameson had been dating the She-Hulk (Jennifer Walters) and the two had been living together for some time, along with Augustus Pugliese (the She-Hulk's co-worker).
 Eventually, they eloped in Las Vegas.
 However, Jameson was forced into becoming the Man-Wolf once more after being injected by a mysterious substance.
 After a brief rampage, Jameson stopped fighting his situation and became the Stargod again.
 He now retains his intelligence while in the Man-Wolf's form, has the Stargod's powers and apparently can switch between his human and lupine forms at will.
 His current superhuman status can be defined in his own words as "I am a god" and is supported by a battle with a clone of the Mad Titan Thanos in which he held his own.
 However, Jameson did not want to be the Stargod anymore because he felt that having the powers of a god made him arrogant and savage.
 The She-Hulk and the Stargod separated after the She-Hulk discovered that her feelings for Jameson were influenced prior to their marriage by Starfox and after she had also learned that Jameson had hoped to convince Jennifer to give up the She-Hulk identity permanently.
 Dejected, the Stargod sought adventure in outer space, before finally returning to Earth.
 He resumed his human form and tried to reconcile with Jennifer, but when Jennifer rejected him again, Jameson realized that their relationship was truly over and he signed the legal papers annulling their marriage.

-When it came to Jameson's next mission into space, Alistair Alphonso Smythe, the Scorpion and the new villain the Fly-Girl attacked the launch site with an army of cyborg minions (each one wanting revenge on his father, J. Jonah Jameson) where the three sabotaged the launch and held Jameson for ransom.
+When it came to Jameson's next mission into space, Alistair Smythe, the Scorpion and the new villain the Fly-Girl attacked the launch site with an army of cyborg minions (each one wanting revenge on his father, J. Jonah Jameson) where the three sabotaged the launch and held Jameson for ransom.
 Jameson was saved in the end.